Epic Coastal Road Trip Pt 2:

 Road trips can be so exciting and unpredictable.
 They do require a lot of planning and coordinating depending on the hours you want to drive.
-Our goal today is to take a break from driving, and enjoy the surroundings.
-Our adventurous journey continues, and this gorgeous sunny day in June is perfect for hiking and exploring the massive Redwood trees and nature trails.
+This is our epic coastal road trip pt 2 and the goal is to take a break from driving, and enjoy the surroundings.
+Our adventurous journey continues, on this gorgeous sunny day in June.
+This part of the trip is perfect for hiking, exploring the Redwoods, and taking an amazing return detour.

 We continue the trip that began in a small town called Leggett, California, this is where the giant trees started.
 We continue making our way through Smithe Redwoods State Park, Humbolt Redwoods, and then onto the Avenue of the Giants.